borkmaster12/borkfolio-aspnetcore/readme.md

-Quick port of my personal site to aspnetcore, loosely organized based on a clean architecture approach, utilizing CQRS and Mediator pattern to implement application features.
+Quick port of my personal site to aspnetcore.
+Project organization loosely based on a clean architecture approach.
+Utilizing CQRS and Mediator pattern to implement application features.